PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Tenant-Services/Virtana-notes/moving-Azure-vm-to-archive-storage.md

 #go to vm subscription to grab the vm context
 Set-AzContext -Subscription $vmSubscriptionID

+#if Set-AzContext above returns an error like "token acquisition failed for user" then try this:
+#Connect-AzAccount -Subscription $vmSubscriptionID

 #Set virtual machine context where snapshots will be taken
 $vmContext = Get-AzVM -ResourceGroupName $VMResourceGroupName -Name $vmName